-A jurisdictional determination request was submitted to the NYSDEC on September 5, 2018 requesting an official determination of the NYSDEC's tidal wetland jurisdiction at the Project Site and the response letter can be found in FEIS Appendix Q. The NYSDEC concurs with the Applicants boundaries.
+A jurisdictional determination request was submitted to the NYSDEC on September 5, 2018 requesting an official determination of the NYSDEC's tidal wetland jurisdiction at the Project Site.

 The remainder of the NYSDEC's comments are acknowledged.

 Wetlands delineation is needed for the site.
 Jurisdiction clarification required from Army Corps and NYSDEC, and jurisdiction determinations required from Army Corps, NYSDEC, NYSDOS and NYSOGS.